Learn more about how the Cal Poly Humboldt Library can help

 Meeting Times

-Starting February 1, 2024, this online meeting will gather on the 1st and 3rd Thursdays every month from 12:05 to 12:55.
-There is no cost to participate.
+This online meeting gathers on the 1st and 3rd Thursdays every month from 12:05 to 12:55.

 Register today!